(2016) Christopher Priest, Gollancz, £16.99, hrdbk, 352pp, ISBN 978-1-473-20054-8

 This is a time travel story with an original twist – fantasy rather than SF, with a strong first person voice and a compelling narrative.
 The plot drivers are not that powerful – find his brother, follow his art, travel to a distant island to catch up on lost love and to track down a plagiarist (just to say hello) – but the reader gets seduced by the journeys and the routine.
 This is hugely competent writing with layered meaning and intriguing ideas.
 Recommended.

-See also Allen's take on The Gradual.
+See also Allen's take on The Gradual and also Arthur's review.

 [Up: Fiction Reviews Index | SF Author: Website Links | Home Page: Concatenation]